International Offshore Jurisdiction Review - Anguilla as a Tax Haven

 Anguilla is a tax haven that offers individuals and corporations an ideal, supportive offshore financial environment for forming an offshore company.
 The jurisdiction offers several offshore company structures, the most popular of which are the Limited Liability Company (LLC) and the International Business Company (IBC).
 Both provide confidentiality, security and anonymity services to its clients through a highly flexible corporate structure.

 Regulated by an English Common Law system, Anguilla’s offshore laws are that has passed a total of five pieces of legislation covering the breadth of the islands offshore financial market.
 Allowing for minimal local and reporting requirements, Anguilla’s regulations are geared to attract international investors.
 These provide offshore companies the freedom to move and conduct business free from administrative paperwork and complicated financial and auditing practices.

 With taxes only being levied against members in their country of residence, Anguilla is a true tax-free zone.
-Only one member is required to incorporate a company and can be formed very quickly at highly competitive rates.
+Only one member is required to incorporate an offshore company and can be formed very quickly at highly competitive rates.
 Anguilla international companies give clients a flexible corporate management structure giving companies the freedom to customize their business organization according to their needs.